Carl Sagan: Education

-Sagan attended David A. Boody Junior High School in his native Bensonhurst and had his bar mitzvah when he turned 13.
-In 1948, when he was 14, his father's work took the family to the older semi-industrial town of Rahway, New Jersey, where he attended Rahway High School.
+Sagan attended David A. Boody Junior High School, in his native Bensonhurst and had his bar mitzvah when he turned 13.
+In 1948, when he was 14, his father's work took the family to Rahway, New Jersey, where he attended Rahway High School.
 He was a straight-A student but was bored because his classes did not challenge him and his teachers did not inspire him.
 His teachers realized this and tried to convince his parents to send him to a private school, with an administrator telling them, "This kid ought to go to a school for gifted children, he has something really remarkable."
 However, his parents could not afford to do so.
 Sagan became president of the school's chemistry club, and set up his own laboratory at home.
 He taught himself about molecules by making cardboard cutouts to help him visualize how they were formed: "I found that about as interesting as doing [chemical] experiments."
-He was mostly interested in astronomy, learning about it in his spare time.
-In his junior year of high school, he discovered that professional astronomers were paid for doing something he always enjoyed, and decided on astronomy as a career goal: "That was a splendid day—when I began to suspect that if I tried hard I could do astronomy full-time, not just part-time."
-Sagan graduated from Rahway High School in 1951.
+He was mostly interested in astronomy, studying it in his spare time.
+In his junior year of high school, he discovered that professional astronomers were paid for doing something he always enjoyed.
+"That was a splendid day—when I began to suspect that if I tried hard I could do astronomy full-time."

-In 1950, Sagan wrote a brief but noteworthy essay entitled "Space, Time, and the Poet" for his high school newspaper.
-In the text of that article, Sagan mused over the intersections of science and poetry as he considered space travel and the enormity of the universe while quoting passages from notable poets and the Bible.

-Before the end of high school, Sagan entered an essay writing contest in which he explored the idea that human contact with advanced life forms from another planet might be as disastrous for people on Earth as Native Americans' first contact with Europeans had been for Native Americans.
+Before finishing high school, Sagan entered an essay writing contest in which he explored the idea that human contact with advanced extraterrestrials might be as disastrous for people on Earth as Native Americans' first contact with Europeans had been for Native Americans.
 The subject was considered controversial, but his rhetorical skill won over the judges and they awarded him first prize.
 When he was about to graduate from high school, his classmates voted him "most likely to succeed" and put him in line to be valedictorian.
+In 1950, Sagan wrote the essay "Space, Time, and the Poet" for his high school newspaper.
+In it, he mused on man's place in the universe as expressed by poets like T. S. Eliot and Alfred, Lord Tennyson and "the work containing perhaps the greatest poetry—the Bible."
+He graduated from Rahway High School in 1951.

-He attended the University of Chicago because, despite his excellent high school grades, it was one of the very few colleges he had applied to that would consider accepting a 16-year-old.
-Its chancellor, Robert Maynard Hutchins, had recently retooled the undergraduate College of the University of Chicago into an "ideal meritocracy" built on Great Books, Socratic dialogue, comprehensive examinations, and early entrance to college with no age requirement.
+He attended the University of Chicago as it was one of the few colleges he had applied to that would accept a 16 year old.
+Robert M. Hutchins, its chancellor, had recently retooled the College of the University of Chicago into an "ideal meritocracy" built on Great Books, Socratic dialogue, comprehensive examinations, and early entrance to college.